samarsha/sarahmarshall.name/_drafts/the-many-worlds-of-schroedingers-cat.md

 ## Enter *Superposition*

 [*Superposition*][superposition] is a video game that I'm making with my friend [Rory Soiffer][rsoiffer].
-The premise is: You are Schrödinger's cat, and many worlds are real.
+The premise is: You are Schrödinger's cat, and you really can be in a superposition of alive and dead.

-It's a puzzle game, but we wanted to make something less abstract than a pure quantum puzzle game like [*Hello Quantum*][hello-quantum].
+It's a puzzle game, but we wanted to make it approachable and more like a 2D action-adventure game than a pure abstract puzzle game would be.
-So we added an avatar for the player, used a top-down view, and made time continuous rather than discrete.
-*Superposition* is superficially similar to traditional 2D action-adventure games.
+The player directly controls Schrödinger's cat, and in real time instead of with discrete turns.
 But under the hood, a quantum system is being simulated.
-Like the thought experiment, Schrödinger's cat gives us a bridge between the microscopic and the macroscopic, between the weird quantum world and the familiar classical world.
+Like the thought experiment, Schrödinger's cat gives us a bridge between the microscopic and the macroscopic---between the weird quantum world and the familiar classical world.

+An important point of clarification: I'm using the many-worlds interpretation as a metaphor for the game's mechanics, since Rory and I decided to call our representation of superposition states in the game "universes" that are part of a "multiverse."
+But they are not the same thing as MWI.
+Universes in the game can be "recombined" even if different events happened in their history, unlike MWI.
+Also, *Superposition* doesn't allow measurement, and the rest of the game doesn't assume any particular interpretation of quantum mechanics, either.

+The good news is that *Superposition* does actually model a mathematically accurate quantum system.
+Actually, the "universes" are just a fancy name for basis states, and the "multiverse" is just the complete state of the system.
+When universes recombine, it is due to the interference of basis states, just like real quantum mechanics.

-The question is: How do we design a video game that's fun to play while being mathematically rigorous and consistent with quantum mechanics?
+So with that said, the question is: How do we design a video game that's fun to play while being mathematically rigorous and consistent with quantum mechanics?

 Let's define our [Hilbert space][hilbert-space].